 Unemployment is currently below the Bank of England's 7% threshold, above which the Monetary Policy Committee would not consider varying the Base Rate of interest.
-However, following the vote to leave the EU, the Bank of England issued a monetary stimulus package, including reducing the Base Rate of interest to 0.25%.
-The Bank of England has indicated that interest rates could reduce further should the economy worsen.
+In March 2017 the decision by the Bank of England to maintain the base rate at 0.25% was split for the first time, which may indicate rates could rise sooner than previously predicted.